July 12, 2025

 Before we made it to our lodging, we meet up with the rest of our party at The Country Sampler.
 Two girls flew in and one drove in from Chicago.
 Of course, Stacy and I are the road trippers.
 I think however, if I were to go again, I would fly unless we had more travel days to and from.

-I have to admit that I walked in to this shop and I exited in less than five minutes.
+I have to admit that I walked into this shop and I exited in less than five minutes.
 It was just plain overwhelming.
 So - much - stuff in one small place.
 It was beautifully staged and absolutely the best eye candy.
 We seemed to get to the store about the same time the other 100 attendees did.
 Not to worry.
 We went back several times during the weekend when it was less crowded and did a fair amount of damage with the Capital One card.

 There is nothing like seeing the charts made up and in person.
 This is from the Artful Offerings.
 Like so many times, I would have passed by the pattern.
 I saw the finished piece first and it was done with Jean’s touches.
 One thing this store is known for is their color conversions.